KennyThomas/GraphTheoryProject/Overview.md

 ## `Run`

 ### Download Project
-To run this code first you need to download it.
-To do this create a folder on your computer.
-Go to the command line and cd into the folder just created for example "cd Desktop/FolderName".
-Once this is done use the command "Git clone url" the url should be given on the frontpage of the repository.
-If this is done succesfully the project should be downloaded in the file you just created.
+* To run this code first you need to download it.<br>
+* To do this create a folder on your computer.
+* Go to the command line and cd into the folder just created for example "cd Desktop/FolderName".
+* Once this is done use the command "Git clone url" the url should be given on the frontpage of the repository.
+* If this is done succesfully the project should be downloaded in the file you just created.
-To Run the Python file you need to have Python 3 installed on your machine.
+* To Run the Python file you need to have Python 3 installed on your machine. <br>
   If you don't have Python installed follow the steps shown here.

 ### Installing Python